jenr24G/blog/voting-results-instructions.md

 # On-Chain Voting Results for [MIPs](https://github.com/MinaProtocol/MIPs)

 > [Granola Systems](https://granola.team/) is a software consultancy and Mina ecosystem partner.
 We make winning teams using our expertise in leadership, DevOps, Web3, distributed systems, functional programming, and data engineering.
-Granola has developed a dashboard for displaying on-chain [voting results](https://mina.vote/mainnet/mip1/results?start=1672848000000&end=1673685000000&hash=jxQXzUkst2L9Ma9g9YQ3kfpgB5v5Znr1vrYb1mupakc5y7T89H8).
+Granola has developed a dashboard for displaying on-chain [MIP 3 Voting Results](https://www.mina.vote/proposal/3/results) [MIP 4 Voting Results](https://www.mina.vote/proposal/4/results).
 We operate an archive node and do regular [staking ledger dumps](https://github.com/Granola-Team/mina-ledger/tree/main/mainnet).

 This article details the calculation of Mina's on-chain voting results.
 Equipped with the tools and knowledge, you can independently verify our code, logic, and results.
 Public blockchains like Mina Protocol are truly remarkable and equally as complex!
 We always strive for correctness in our code and exhaustively test.